bcoles/kasld/docs/reproducibility.md

 moves, so the command is the answer; a list transcribed into this document would describe kernels that are no longer in the run.

-The shape, however, is stable, and it is the expected outcome once the profiles and rules are correct: few rows, and only from a narrow band of signal.
-Where a perf or kallsyms signal exists it is a *sound* pin, so it resolves the **guaranteed** window under `perf-open` (to `exact`), never the likely one — a sound signal has nothing left to narrow.
-And the memory-map heuristics that bound RAM from world-readable facts (`/proc/zoneinfo` spans, the device-tree `memory` node, dmesg zone lines) never tighten past the placement-tracking guaranteed ceiling on any arch here, so they add no `likely`-only row either.
-Most parsed signals thus land in the guaranteed matrix or contribute nothing; a signal shows up here only when it is reproducible AND sub-floor, which is a narrow band to occupy.
+The shape is stable in one respect: where a perf or kallsyms signal exists it is a *sound* pin, so it resolves the **guaranteed** window under `perf-open` (to `exact`) and never the likely one — a sound signal has nothing left to narrow.

+The memory-map heuristics that bound RAM from world-readable facts are the opposite case, and they dominate the listing rather than staying out of it.
+The device-tree `memory` node alone supplies most of the rows the command prints, because a physical bound projected into the virtual layout has to assume a layout to project into, and that assumption is a configuration guess: sub-floor by construction, so its result can only ever be a `likely` one.
+On `aarch64` it assumes the 48-bit kernel half that most builds have, which is why a 52-bit build is where it goes wrong — the guaranteed window spans from `0xffff000008000000` and holds the truth, while the likely window starts at `0xffff800008000000` and does not.
+Those cells report `**NO**` in the last column, at every vantage where the signal is reachable.

+That is the column doing its job rather than a defect: the likely window is a best guess and is not gated to contain the truth, which is precisely why the soundness claim rests on the guaranteed matrix above and never on this table.
+It is also the reason the count here is not small.

 The BPF verifier-log table is the counter-example worth noting: it used to be listed here, and no longer is, because its match now resolves the guaranteed window itself under `bpf-open` — a signal that graduates out of `likely` is the outcome to want.

 Absolute recovery is monotonic in how much the profile relaxes: `perf-open` recovers the most, `hardened` the least, with `default`/`kptr-hidden`/`dmesg-open`